2002 Sandown 500: Sandown 500 Top Gun Challenge

 After qualifying was completed the fastest ten cars competed in a one-lap runoff for the top ten grid positions.
 Runoff results as follows:

+Weather conditions were threatening when the runoff started.
+Former Australian rules football player turned media personality Sam Newman, who by his own admission was not even a good race driver, let alone a professional one, was the first driver out to set a time in the runoff in his Class G2 Ferrari 360 Challenge.
+As it turned out, his was the only lap run in dry conditions as the rain started almost as he crossed the finish line.
+His lap ended up being the fastest by 6.0448 seconds.

 Official results

 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).
 Race results as follows: